How to split PDFs using Java

-In this post, you’ll learn how to split PDF files using our Split PDF Java API.
-With our API, you receive 100 credits with the free plan.
-Different operations on a document consume different amounts of credits, so the number of PDF documents you can generate may vary.
-All you need to do is create a free account to get access to your API key.
+Split PDF files using our split PDF Java API.
+Start with 200 free credits — no payment required.
+Different operations consume different credit amounts, so the number of PDF documents you can generate will vary.
+Create a free account(opens in a new tab) to get your API key.

 Splitting a PDF document is a common use case when working with PDFs and PDF forms because it enables logical archiving of information.
-Using a PDF splitting API will allow you to automate the process of splitting documents in your workflow.
+A PDF splitting API automates the process of splitting documents in your workflow.

-A simple example would be a financial services company receiving a single PDF with clients’ personal and financial information, as well as a questionnaire they filled in.
-By integrating a PDF splitting API into the workflow, it’s easy to automatically split these documents into logical parts that can be stored separately.
+For example, a financial services company might receive a single PDF with clients’ personal and financial information, as well as a questionnaire.
+By integrating a PDF splitting API into the workflow, you can automatically split these documents into logical parts that can be stored separately.

 Document splitting is just one of our 30+ PDF API tools.
 You can combine our splitting tool with other tools to create complex document processing workflows, such as: